will89/lineserver/README.md

 The webserver, sinatra on thin server, on starting up reads the entire file and detects the starting line offset bytes.
 The line offset bytes are written to a file as unsigned long longs, and the total line count is memorized.
-Every request to /lines/:line_index validates that line index is less than the line count.
-After that 2 unsigned long longs, start and end, are read from the line offset bytes file, 16 bytes.
-Then end - start - 1 bytes are read from the file and served to the client, this strips the newline character from the line.
+Every request to `/lines/:line_index` validates that line index is less than the line count.
+After that 2 unsigned long longs, start and end, are read from the line offset bytes file, at offset (:line_index * 8).
+Then end - start - 1 bytes are read from the file at offset start and served to the client, this strips the newline character from the line.

 # How will your system perform with a 1 GB file? a 10 GB file? a 100 GB file?
 The system should be able to scale with the size of most files quite easily,